paraspell/docs/docs/sdk/xcmPallet.md

 await EvmBuilder(provider)   // Ethereum provider
   .from('Ethereum')
   .to('AssetHubPolkadot') // 'AssetHubPolkadot' | 'Hydration' | 'Moonbeam' | ...
-  .currency({symbol: 'WETH', amount: amount})    // Any supported asset by bridge eg. WETH, WBTC, SHIB and more - {symbol: currencySymbol} | {id: currencyID}
+  .currency({symbol: 'WETH', amount: amount /*Use "ALL" to transfer everything*/})    // Any supported asset by bridge eg. WETH, WBTC, SHIB and more - {symbol: currencySymbol} | {id: currencyID}
   .address(address)   // AccountID32 recipient address
   //.ahAddress(ahAddress) - ahAddress is optional and used in Ethereum>EVM Substrate chain (eg. Moonbeam) transfer.
   .signer(signer)     // Ethereum signer address